privacylabs/oasis/README.md

 # Overview

-Mailshuttle automates the setup of a raspberrypi email server meant to run from inside your home.
+Oasis automates the setup of a raspberrypi email server meant to run from inside your home.
 In this environment ISPs and user equipment can make it difficult to externally reach home based email servers due to port blocking.
 Also, in most cases it's expensive to obtain a static IP address which is necessary to successfully run a mail server.

-To work around these issues mailshuttle provisions a cloud based component that acts as a gateway to your home based raspberrypi server.
+To work around these issues oasis provisions a cloud based component that acts as a gateway to your home based raspberrypi server.
 This cloud component is stateless and all data received is immediately forwarded to your pi for safe storage of your data.